 #4: Compare Your Academic Profile With Those of Admitted Students

-Lastly, you'll need to consider your own academic profile—that is, your GPA and SAT/ACT scores—and see how you compare with real admitted applicants to the UC and/or CSU schools you're looking at.
-Doing this should help you make an ideal college list that includes a balanced number ofsafety schools, target schools, and reach schools.
+Lastly, you'll need to consider your own academic profile—that is, your GPA and advanced coursework—and see how you compare with real admitted applicants to the UC and/or CSU schools you're looking at.
+Doing this should help you make an ideal college list that includes a balanced number of safety schools, target schools, and reach schools.

-For example, if your GPA and SAT/ACT scores are about the same as those of admitted students to a particular UC or CSU school, then that institution can be considered a match, or target, school.
+For example, if your GPA is about the same as those of admitted students to a particular UC or CSU school, then that institution can be considered a match, or target, school.

 If your GPA and scores are higher, then that's a safety school, as you're very likely to get accepted.